-Tyler The Creator sells T-Shirts with the White Power Logo
+Tyler the Creator Sells T-Shirts with the White Power Logo

 Videos by VICE

 Well if you were looking for an easy way to work out which side they’re on, you’re not going to get one today.
-Golf Wang have started selling T-shirts with the American white pride logo on, but coloured in with a rainbow, as a nod to LGBT rights.
+Tyler the Creator started selling T-shirts with the American white pride logo on, but colored in with a rainbow, as a nod to LGBT rights.
 The lookbook photo displaying the T-shirts show Tyler holding hands with a male model.
 Rather than an explicit gay rights message though, the T-shirts read “Golf Pride World Wide”.

-It’s an incredibly mixed message, and one Tyler wanted to be explain further – today posting this to the Golf Wang tumblr.
+It’s an incredibly mixed message, and one Tyler wanted to be explain further—today posting this to the Odd Future tumblr.

 The message may be mixed, but the intention is incredibly clear.
 Tyler has essentially re-appropriated a symbol loaded with connotations of hate and intolerance, and married it with one of love and acceptance – not too dissimilar to the way in which some LGBT communities took back the word “queer” as a positive label.
 Or, adversely, how the Nazi’s lifted the Buddhist swastika (meaning “all is well”) and took it from it’s furthest possible message.
 It’s about challenging perspective, and pissing people off.